ephect-io/framework/README.md

 otherwise, MacOS and Linux accept this syntax:

     php egg serve

+Open another terminal or another tab in your terminal and type:

+    php egg build

 If you installed the QuickStart application as said previously, you should see something like this: